TimDaub/hexo-compat-report/README.md

 # hexo-compat-table

-> Renders an MDN compatibilit table on your hexo-generated page.
+> Renders an MDN compatibility table on your hexo-generated page.

 ![A demo of hexo-compat-table](/assets/demo.png)